aureleq/pubnub-pycom-lightsensor/README.md

 [PubNub](https://www.pubnub.com) is a great fit to enable realtime communication for IOT devices and quickly deploy applications to trigger actions.

 Our sensor will measure and send light information (in lux) every minute to PubNub MQTT gateway.
-PubNub function will then be used to compare the value to assess an opened door (we consider a closed fridge as emitting no light).
+PubNub function will then be used to compare the lux value to assess an opened door (we consider a closed fridge as emitting no light).
 After 5 consecutive positive measurements, a message will be pushed to an alert channel and also by text message through [ClickSend service](https://www.clicksend.com).

 Our device is based on the [Pycom SiPy](https://pycom.io/product/sipy/) and [pysense](https://pycom.io/product/pysense/) boards.
 Pycom provides hardware to accelerate IOT development using multiple connectivity technologies like LoRa, Sigfox, WiFi or NB-IOT.